grapestone5321/Kaggle-Live-Coding/README.md

 ### 6. Data cleaning!🧹 | Kaggle

 This week it's all about the data cleaning.
 We'll be taking a raw survey dataset & get it ready to be used for classification.

+### 34. Is it getting easier or harder to become a kernels expert? | Kaggle

+Join Kaggle data scientist Rachael Tatman as she investigates whether it's getting easier or harder to become a kernels expert (or master or grandmaster!).